-Countries have made changes to the design of their financial incentives since the first analysis in 2015.
+Countries have made changes to the design of their financial incentives since the first analysis in 2015.1

-Most countries have updated the income thresholds and the limits for contributions attracting tax relief in line with inflation or other parameters (e.g. average wage, minimum wage).
-This has not been the case, however, in the Czech Republic, Finland, Estonia, Ireland, Italy, Japan, Korea, Luxembourg, New Zealand, the Slovak Republic, Slovenia,
+Most countries update the income thresholds and the limits for contributions attracting tax relief in line with inflation or other parameters (e.g. average wage, minimum wage) on an annual basis.
+This has not been the case between 2020 and 2021, however, in the Czech Republic, Finland, Estonia, Greece, Hungary, Ireland, Italy, Japan, Korea, Latvia, Lithuania, Luxembourg, New Zealand, Portugal, the Slovak Republic, Slovenia, Turkey, and the United Kingdom.
+Countries offering non-tax financial incentives tend to update the maximum entitlement discretionally and not on a yearly basis.